marb61a/Course-Notes/Misc/SEO/SEO Manager.md

 Keyword Stuffing
   -
   - What is Keyword Stuffing
     - Keyword Stuffing is writing keywords so often in a piece of text that it seems unnatural
+    - It is used to manipulate search engines and improve rankings for queries containing the keywords
   - What Keyword Stuffing Looks Like
     - Unnatural Prose
-      -
+      - Text is considered to be unnatural prose if it contains enough keywords to make it feel clunky and unnatural
+      - Search engines do not judge the style of writing but look out for manipulative ways of using keywords which are detrimental to users
     - Keyword Blocks
-      -
+      - There are some cases where sites do not attempt to use prose to disguise keyword stuffing
+      - In these cases the sites simply list keywords they are targeting
     - Hidden Keyword Stuffing
-      -
+      - This is another method of stuffing, here CSS is usually used to make text the same colour as the background
+      - It is often used in cases where there keyword blocks being hidden
+      - Keyword blocks do look spammy whereas unnatural prose looks normal until it is actually read
   - Hazards Of Keyword Stuffing
     - Penalty
       - Keyword stuffing is against Google guidelines and may result in manual actions against a site
+      - This can mean pages beig ranked lower or even being deindexed
     - Lower Rankings
-      -
+      - As Google has improved search the view on keyword stuffing continues to decline
+      - Keyword stuffing will affect site rankings even without manual actions being taken
+      - Google has a focus on user intent which causes an issue for sites engaged in this practice
+      - Keyword stuffing can actually have the opposite effect on site ranking as it does not meet the intent behind user queries
     - User Experience
   - How To Identify Keyword Stuffing
     - Spot Checking
-      -
+      - If a sentence has so many keywords that it is difficult to read then there is usually a stuffing issue
+      - Keyword blocks whether hidden or not can be found using Devtools
+      - Check key areas of content for this to keep this issue from existing and if there are any maybe areas then further investigate
     - Custom Search
-      -
+      - Screaming Frog can be used to check for keyword stuffing issues using customs earches
   - How to Fix Keyword Stuffing
     - User Experience is the key
     - It is critical that any keyword stuffing found on a site is removed